 With musical activities ranging from intimate chamber/consort singing to large-scale choral consorts, from Anglican Evensong to Choral Compline, members of St Catharine’s College Choir have the opportunity to participate in a wide variety of musical activities; and in its role as an ambassador for St Catharine's outside the College walls, the Choir’s concerts and recordings, educational and community work, has earned it a reputation for innovation and excellence.

-Click here to find out about:
+Click on the links below to find out about:

 Membership of the Choir is by audition, and anyone interested in singing in the Choir is encouraged to contact the Director of Music at any point to enquire about auditions.

 The Choir is made up of approximately 24 singers, drawn mainly from undergraduate and graduate students at St Catharine’s College, but also open to students from other colleges.
-Prospective singers may wish to apply for a Choral Scholarship in advance of their arrival at Cambridge; singers can also audition when they arrive in Cambridge as freshers.
+Prospective singers may wish to apply for a Choral Award in advance of their arrival at Cambridge; singers can also audition when they arrive in Cambridge as freshers.

-On Thursdays, after rehearsals, the Choir is given free supper, and, on Sundays after Evensong, free dinner.
+In acknowledgement of their contribution to college life, choir members receive one supper and formal hall per week gratis.
 Choir members may all receive free singing tuition, either with Dr Edward Wickham or with an external singing teacher.